MEF’s Future of Messaging Programme today announced the roadmap for Phase 2 of the industry initiative to shape the future of enterprise messaging.

 Phase 2 of the Programme sees the industry collaborating to intensify its impact, by creating practical solutions to tackle the fraud types identified.
 An Enterprise Messaging Code of Conduct, focused in A2P SMS in its first release, has been developed by the Working Group and an industry consultation has been launched.
 Open until 27th October, it kicks off this week with a workshop hosted by the UK’s National Cyber Security Centre.

 Through self-regulation the goal is to protect consumers, demonstrate ethical responsibility and maximise value to all companies involved in the value chain.
 Backed by a Trust in Enterprise Messaging Badge for companies signing up to the Code participants will be able to report fraud and access a suite of tools & services.

-Companies participating in the Future of Messaging Programme include bics, BulkSMS, CLX, DIMOCO, Infobip, Infracast, iTouch, JT Global, Mitto, MMD Smart, Mobilesquared, OpenMarket, RealNetworks, R&D Communications, Telefonica and TWW do Brasil.
+Companies participating in the Future of Messaging Programme include BICS, BulkSMS, CLX, DIMOCO Messaging, Infobip, Infracast, iTouch, JT Global, Mitto, MMD Smart, Mobilesquared, OpenMarket, RealNetworks, R&D Communications, Telefonica and TWW do Brasil.

 MEF’s COO Joanne Lacey commented: “The Future of Messaging Programme was created in recognition of the need for industry collaboration.

 In its first phase, the working group achieved a common understanding and delivered solid foundations on which to now develop global enterprise messaging fraud control tools and practices, whilst continuing to provide tangible business benefits for all participants.

 We’re really excited to announce the next phase in the programme’s roadmap.
 The fraud work stream will initially focus on A2P SMS thereby supporting a $60 billion market hampered by consumer fraud as well as network and commercial exploitation.